-China bike-sharing firm Ofo in talks to raise $1 billion, led by SoftBank - sources
+China's Ofo in talks to raise $1 billion, led by SoftBank, sources say

 Ofo told local media on Wednesday it had named Fu Qiang, a former senior vice-president of Didi, executive president of the company but did not confirm the hiring of the other two.

 For SoftBank, which recently launched a near $100 billion technology fund, an investment in Ofo would be another bet on China's sharing-based economy that has already attracted billions in venture capital.

 The Japanese conglomerate in May agreed to invest $5 billion in Didi, putting an over $50 billion valuation on the Chinese company.

-SoftBank’s potential investment in Ofo also comes after New York-based co-working space startup WeWork said on Thursday that it raised $500 million from SoftBank and several Chinese investors to set up a Chinese unit.

-SoftBank and Didi are also investing in Southeast Asian ride-hailing firm Grab in its latest funding round, Reuters reported earlier this week.

 Reporting by Kane Wu and Julie Zhu; Additional reporting by Sijia Jiang in HONG KONG and Makiko Yamazaki in TOKYO; Editing by Muralikumar Anantharaman